Russian central bank makes surprise interest rate cut

 "The decision appears to be politically driven, since it is a cut that shows the central bank is worried about the risks to the banking sector.
 It looks like the central bank's hand has been forced," said Nicholas Spiro, managing director of Spiro Sovereign Strategy in London.

-Data released this week showed real wages slumping by 4.7 percent year-on-year in December and real disposable income slumping by 7.3 percent, boding ill for economic growth in the months ahead.
+Macroeconomic data released earlier this week showed real wages slumping by 4.7 percent year-on-year in December and real disposable income slumping by 7.3 percent, boding ill for economic growth in the months ahead.

 Analysts had nevertheless expected the bank to hold rates this month, as the bank had previously said it would cut rates when inflation is on a sustained downward trend.
 Inflation has instead been shooting up as a result of the slide in the rouble.